shimspedy/sengov/content/states/new-york/jeffrion-aubry/_index.md

 seo_title: "contact Representative Jeffrion Aubry"
 subheader:
      greeting: Contact Representative Jeffrion Aubry
      description: Jeffrion L. Aubry for the 35th A.D. of Queens County was elected to the New York State Assembly in a Special Election on January 3, 1992.
-Assemblyman Aubry presently is the New York State Speaker Pro Tempore and member of the following committees: Ways and Means, Rules, Social Services and Governmental Employees.
+Assemblyman Aubry presently is the New York State Speaker Pro Tempore and member of the following committees, Ways and Means, Rules, Social Services and Governmental Employees.
 description: Contact Representative Jeffrion Aubry of New York.
 Contact information for Jeffrion Aubry includes email address, phone number, and mailing address.
 image: jeffrion-aubry.jpeg
 video: